Topics Map > Research > Graduate Students

 The College of Letters & Science and the Graduate School pay tuition and fees for fellowship recipients during the fellowship year.
 Students without summer awards (academic, or nine-month, awardees and spring semester awardees) pay only the resident tuition and fees if they attend the summer session.

 Supplementation Policy (concurrent appointments and awards)

 You may hold an assistantship appointment (teaching, project or research assistantship) up to 33.33% concurrently with your fellowship.
 Second year AOF Fellows may hold a higher percentage assistantship.
 Check with the payroll department for more information.

 The University Fellowship and the AOF Fellowship includes your stipend, full tuition (including segregated fees) and eligibility for health insurance.
 Incoming University and AOF Fellows also receive a $600 welcome payment.

-If you are an incoming student and you also receive an offer of a national award (NSF, Mellon), you may defer the University Fellowship for later use.
-Only one year of the fellowship years of a Prize Fellowship may be deferred.
+If you are an incoming student and you also receive an offer of a national award (NSF, Mellon) or a UW-Madison graduate assistantship, you may defer the University Fellowship for later use.

 Brian Bubenzer, Assistant Dean for Graduate Student Administration